 Then some come from diverse cultural backgrounds and are humble.
 The Sherpa people calm you down with their kindness and generosity.
 We walk across thrilling bridges, moraines, stupas wrapped in colourful prayer flags, and the wonderful air of Sherpa communities while enjoying the blanket of mountains enclosing the mysterious valley.
 This is Everest like you've never seen it before!

-The budget trek to EBC follows the same routes as the classic EBC route.
+The Everest Base Camp Budget Bed and Breakfast Trek follows the same routes as the classic EBC route.
 The only difference is that it is inexpensive and accessible.
 This package includes magnificent Everest Region destinations such as Sagarmatha National Park (a UNESCO World Heritage site), Namche Bazaar (the largest Sherpa village), Tengboche monastery, breathtaking mountain views and scenery, and many more.

 Tour local Sherpa villages, visit a cheese factory, and sample the famous Tibetan butter milk tea while taking in views of the Himalayas!
 The budget trek holds the best viewpoints as well!
 The EBC budget trek includes this magnificent place on its itinerary.
 Thus, trekkers get a once-in-a-lifetime glimpse of the sunrise from Kala Patthar’s viewpoint, which includes 360-degree vistas of the surrounding mountains.